nsztyk/game-platform-pwr/README.md

 ## General info

-The project must contain a solution for 5 problems:
+The project must meet the given conditions:

-- Has a UI
+- Have a data base
-- Communicates with database
+- Exhibit API in UI
-- Processes information in real-time
+- Consume API
-- ?
+- Have a UI
-- ?
+- React in real-time on users inputs

 ## Technologies